SIXwishlist/ImageHosting/README.md

   5. Set write premissions to folders **uploads**, and ***templates_c***

 # Template
-  This script uses Smarty templating system so you can change template witout changing PHP code.
+  This script uses ***Smarty*** templating system so you can change template without changing PHP code.
 You need to know only HTML and CSS.

 # Admin Panel
-  In admin panel you can change settings, review and deleteimages and read messages from contact form.
+  In admin panel you can change settings, review and delete images and read messages from contact form.
   To get in Admin Panel go to ***www.yourdomain.com/admin***.